airvlab/cathsim/README.md

         print(info_key, info[info_key])
 ```

+For a list of the environment libraries at the current time, see the accompanying `environment.yml`

 ## Training

-In order to train the modells available run:
+In order to train the models available run:

 ```bash
 bash ./scripts/train.sh
 ```

+The evaluation data along with the tensorboard information and the models will then be placed in `./results/`.

 ## Contributors
 - [Tudor Jianu](https://tudorjnu.github.io/)